trodriguez89/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+  used for authenticating a user, to gain access to a secure database.

 - [ ] What steps can you take in your web apps to keep your data secure?

+  Creating a private route that is only accessible by being an authorized user.

 - [ ] Describe how web servers work.

+  The physical computer device that we call a web server is connected to the internet, and stores the code for different websites to be shared across the world at all times.
+When we load the code for our websites, or web apps, on a server like this, we would say that the server is “hosting” our website/app.
+  That software program is called… a web server!
+Its main purpose is to “serve” web pages it retrieves from your project code to users upon request.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+  GET, POST, PUT, DELETE.

 ## Project Set Up